arisp99/personal-site/content/software/UCIData/index.md

 date: "2017-01-01"
 draft: false
 excerpt: >
-  A package for running analysis for N of 1 study trials.
-Runs Bayesian linear regression, ordinal/logistic regression, and poisson regression.
-Includes different plots to visualize the results and raw data.
+  A package for accessing UCI Machine Learning Repository data sets inside Julia.
+The UCI ML repository is a useful source for machine learning data sets for testing and benchmarking, but the format of the data sets is not consistent.
+The aim of this pacakge is to convert the data sets into a common format.
 links:
 - icon: github
   icon_pack: fab